-Jahkotta Lewis is a professional archaeologist, an amateur astronomer, and an aspiring writer.
+Jahkotta Lewis is a professional archaeologist, an amateur astronomer, and a part-time writer.
 When she is not documenting Pacific Island archaeology, she spends her days hiking through native forests, spelunking within the depths of an active volcano, and watching/reading all things fantasy and science fiction.
 Follow her on Twitter @jahkotta

 What's Your Reaction?